From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: From physical spaces to state spaces:

-belonging to the so-called Bloch sphere \cite{nielsen2010quantum}.
 The parameters $\theta$ and $\varphi$ may have a concrete physical interpretation.
 For example, in \cite{grossi2023one} it is shown that they indicate the direction of a magnetic field in the Stern-Gerlach experiment, preparing a bean of spin-up particles in that direction.
+Capitalizing in the Fig. \ref{fig:1}, analogous to the isometry of $SU(2)$ and $SO(3)$, there is the isometry of the complex projective space $\mathds{CP}^1$ --- the space of pure states of a qubit, modulo the global phase --- with the Bloch sphere $S^2$ \cite{bengtsson2017geometry}.
+We restrict ourselves to the former.

 The corresponding density operator related to \eqref{5.1} is given by

 where $\vec{\sigma} = (\sigma_x, \sigma_y, \sigma_z)$ are the Pauli matrices.

 The right-hand-side of \eqref{5.2} is not restricted to this particular example of a pure state.
 Actually, it represents the most general density operator in $L(\mathds{C}^2)$, the space of linear operators over $\mathds{C}^2$.